 If you are used to using Coinstar kiosks you probably noticed some changes in recent years.
 Cardpool now owns Coinstar Exchange kiosks, so these machines can also be used for counting your change and giving you cash along with exchanging your unwanted gift cards.
 These machines are usually green.
 Gift Card Exchange kiosks are yellow and only work with gift cards.

 We went through every part of these gift card exchange websites to see how well they work and whether they’re worth your time.
-We bought 20 gift cards and found out how much we could get in return for selling them.
-We also checked out how big the discounts were on cards available for purchase.
+We bought gift cards from leading retailers and found out how much we could get in return for selling them.
+We also checked out how big the discounts were on cards available for purchase from top brands.
 When it was an option, we also downloaded the app to make sure it worked as advertised and while the majority of gift cards out there are digital, we also looked at shipping rates for shoppers looking for a physical gift card.

 The number and variety of retailers you can buy gift cards on exchange websites changes all the time.
-Instead of trying to keep our thumb on how many individual retailers were available, we searched for three big players – Target, Amazon and Walmart – at the same time on the same day across all the websites we tested.
+Instead of trying to keep our thumb on how many individual retailers were available, we searched for three big players – American Eagle, Macy’s and Walmart – at the same time on the same day across all the websites we tested.
 We then assigned a letter grade corresponding to whether the website had cards available for purchase from those retailers.

 We also used the Better Business Bureau to make sure these gift card exchange websites are legitimate.
 The BBB is a consumer watchdog group which assigns ratings A+ through F to companies based on information from business and customer complaints.
 These ratings aren’t a guarantee, but they’re helpful in seeing whether businesses and websites have had consistent problems or consumer complaints.